 Osamede was appointed CEO of ADM Energy in July 2019.
 He has more than 20 years’ experience in the global oil and gas industry, particularly in Africa, financing projects and growing businesses.
 Osamede started his career at Terra Energy Services, helping to introduce new deep-water technologies in Nigeria.
 He is a founding partner of Africa-focused Energy Equity Resources, a partner investor of ADM Energy, where he has secured more than $300 million of direct foreign investment into Nigerian oil and gas.
 He brings considerable government expertise and connections to the ADM Energy board.

 Richard is a qualified accountant with extensive experience of raising funds for public and private companies.
-Richard has worked and advised across media, telecoms, engineering and energy sectors in various corporate finance and Investor Relations roles.
-Richard has been instrumental in raising funds for ADM Energy Plc and currently serves as interim Non Exec Chairman.
+He has worked and advised across media, telecoms, engineering and energy sectors in various corporate finance and investor relations roles.
+As Chief Operating Officer, Richard supports the CEO and management team with its regulatory functions.

 The Board recognises its responsibility for the proper management of the Company and is committed to maintaining a high standard of corporate governance.
 The Directors recognise the importance of sound corporate governance commensurate with the size and nature of the Company and the interests of its Shareholders.
 The Corporate Governance Code does not apply to companies admitted to trading on AIM and there is no formal alternative for AIM companies.
 The Quoted Companies Alliance has published the QCA Code, which includes a standard of minimum best practice for AIM companies, and recommendations for reporting corporate governance matters.
 The Directors take into account the Corporate Governance Code (and the QCA Code), to the extent they consider it appropriate and having regard to the size and resources of the Company.Continue to Read